 Water purifying tablets containing the active ingredient Tetraglycine Hydroperiodide have been used by military and emergency organizations worldwide for over 50 years.
 They are ideal as backpacking water purification tablets.
 They make questionable water bacteriologically suitable to drink within 35 minutes.

 Yet another chemical water treatment is Sodium Dichloroisocyanurate.
-At a 17% concentration, each tablet creates 2.6ppm available chlorine when dissolved in 2 liters of water.
+At a 17% concentration, each tablet creates 2.6ppm of available chlorine when dissolved in 2 liters of water.
 Disinfected water is safe for drinking in as little as 30 minutes.

 And lastly, Colloidal Silver can be used to purify water when backpacking.
 Silver is one of the oldest known antimicrobials.
 Colloidal silver has been proven in studies to eradicate over 650 different pathogens, including giardia.
 It inhibits the enzyme the parasite needs for oxygen metabolism, effectively suffocating it.
 Add a drop of 36ppm (parts per million) colloidal silver to a liter of water.
 Viruses and bacteria are eliminated within 30 minutes, making the water safe to drink.